Conservapedia: Conspiracy theories

 Conservapedia promotes various conspiracy theories, such as the claim that the January 6 United States Capitol attack was staged by Antifa, that the 2020 United States presidential election was stolen from Donald Trump, and that Michelle Obama is secretly transgender.
-In addition, it supports the conspiracy theory that Barack Obama's published birth certificate was a forgery and that he was born in Kenya, not Hawaii.
+In addition, it supports the conspiracy theory that Barack Obama's published birth certificate was a forgery and that he was born in Kenya, not Hawaii, as well as the conspiracy theory that he secretly practices Islam, not Protestant Christianity.

 It also describes Albert Einstein's theory of relativity as part of an ideological plot by liberals.
-Andy Schlafly claims that "virtually no one who is taught and believes relativity continues to read the Bible." and "cites passages in the Christian Bible in an effort to disprove Einstein's theories."
-Arizona Jewish Post described this argument as "conflat[ing] relativity, a theory in physics about time, space and gravity, with relativism, a philosophical argument about morality and human experience having nothing to do with physics."
+Andy Schlafly claims that "virtually no one who is taught and believes relativity continues to read the Bible", and according to the Arizona Jewish Post, "cites passages in the Christian Bible in an effort to disprove Einstein's theories."
+They described this argument as "conflat[ing] relativity, a theory in physics about time, space and gravity, with relativism, a philosophical argument about morality and human experience having nothing to do with physics."